Copyright © 2010-2020 Linux Foundation

 option and specify a revision for the software.

-Once devtool
+Once devtool locates the

 recipe, it uses the SRC_URI